so-okada/twXiv/README.md

     - logfiles.json indicates log file locations for tweet summaries, tweets, retweets, unretweets, and replies.
-You can check their formats by mathACb_tweet_summaries.csv, mathACb_tweets.csv, mathACb_retweets.csv, mathACb_unretweets.csv, and mathACb_replies.csv in the tests/logfiles director.  twXiv needs a tweet log file for cross-lists and replacements.
+You can check their formats by mathACb_tweet_summaries.csv, mathACb_tweets.csv, mathACb_retweets.csv, mathACb_unretweets.csv, mathACb_replies.csv, and mathACb_quotes.csv in the tests/logfiles director.  twXiv needs a tweet log file for cross-lists and replacements.
 Other log files are useful to avoid duplication errors of tweets and retweets.

 	- aliases.json tells twXiv aliases of arXiv category names.